2002kani/rivals-multiplayer/README.md

 # Rivals Multiplayer

-Realtime multiplayer game made with Websockets.
+Realtime multiplayer game made with websockets and some frontend stack.

 ## How to play